The Best Restaurants in Soho

-Out of all of the guides to Soho’s buzzing restaurant scene that you’re reading right now, this is – with only a shadow of a doubt – the very best one.
+Out of all of the guides to the buzzing Soho restaurant scene that you’re reading right now, this is – with only a shadow of a doubt – the very best one.

 Reality Check #1 – These are just our opinions.